 Jared Watney is a Superyacht Deckhand who turned his passion for filmmaking into a career.
 Check out this video that summarises life on a Superyacht.

-Your working day will typically start at 8:oo am and finish at 6:00 pm usually 5 days a week.
+Your working day will typically start at 8:00am and finish at 6:00pm, usually five days a week.
 When on charter, or if the owners are onboard, then the hours you work will differ.
-Unsociable hours are common when guests are onboard.
+Unsociable hours are common when guests are on board.

 You will share a cabin with another Deckhand.
 The cabins are small but comfortable with an ensuite bathroom.
 There is access to the internet via that yachts Wifi system so you will be able to keep in touch with friends and family at home.

-There are three ways crew find a job.
+There are three ways crew can find a job:

 - Most crew travel to Antibes, France described as the hub of yachting in the Mediterranean.